top of page

 For nearly 200 years, the Presbyterian Publishing Corporation (PPC) and its predecessors have told stories.
 These stories shaped the landscape of biblical studies, theology, preaching, and ethics; taught the ways of discipleship; and showed us better ways to be human together.

-As we near this anniversary, it is time to prepare the organization for the stories and storytellers that the future will require.
+As we near our third century of ministry, it is time to prepare the organization for what stories and storytellers the future will require.
 Stories will need to be told in new formats, with multimedia and distance learning options for church school curriculum.
-They will need to help us understand how our faith fits in the changing world around us.
+Stories will need to help us understand how our faith fits in the changing world around us.
 They will need to be told by a wider array of voices, and show children the diversity of God’s Creation.
 They will need to continue the intellectual rigor that has been the hallmark of the Press.
 And they will need to further the Presbyterian commitment to justice for all God’s people.

-Help us equip the next generation of preachers, scholars, students, teachers, laypeople, and children in the PC(USA), the mainline church, and beyond.
+Help us equip the next generation of preachers, scholars, students, teachers, activists, laypeople, and children in the PC(USA), the mainline church, and beyond.

 Help us tell these new stories.